ubmainz/FreieBestellung/README.md

 CONNECTION_INI = "connection.ini"
 ```

 With EXTERNAL_SYSTEM_ID_REGEX and EXTERNAL_SYSTEM_ID_ENV the users login identifier can be configured.

 EXTERNAL_SYSTEM_ID_REGEX defines the format of your users identifier e.g. stored in an IDM.
-In FOLIO this ID needs to be stored in the users externalSystemId field.
+In FOLIO this ID needs to be stored in the users externalSystemId (Personen App: "Externe system-ID") field.

 EXTERNAL_SYSTEM_ID_ENV defines the server environment variable that is used to send the users identifier to the script.
 If you use a Single-Sign-On system like e.g. Shibboleth, this name can normally be configured in Shibboleth.

 ```bash
 # Definition der externalSystemId (z.B.: Barcode => 12 Digits)